 18. New Mexico Milk Snake

-Tan or brown in color, milk snakes have blotches and bands of blackish-brown color that run the length of their bodies.
+Tan or brown milk snakes have blotches and bands of blackish-brown color that run the length of their bodies.

-Depending on the milk snake, their skin can occasionally be a pale yellow with a pattern of stripes that almost seem red, much like the deadly Coral snake and the Western Milk Snake.
+Depending on the milk snake, its skin can occasionally be pale yellow with a pattern of stripes that almost seem red, much like that of the deadly Coral snake and the Western Milk Snake.

-New Mexico: The habitats of prairies, ancient fields, and open grasslands are preferred by milksnakes.
+New Mexico: Milksnakes prefer the habitats of prairies, ancient fields, and open grasslands.

 They are nocturnal types of snakes in New Mexico that live hidden behind logs and the burrows of other animals.